Spartan0nix/zabbix-tree-cli/README.md

 ### Run
 ```
+This CLI tool is used to help administrator keeps track of their Zabbix structure by rendering a graphical output (dot, json, shell).

+Usage:
   zabbix-tree-cli [command]

-Usage:
-   [command]

 Available Commands:
   completion  Generate the autocompletion script for the specified shell
   help        Help about any command
-  host-group  Render a Zabbix host groups graph.
+  host-group  Render a graph for host groups
+  service     Render a graph for services

 Flags:
+      --color         enable colors in graph output
+      --debug         enable debug output during execution
+  -f, --file string   output to a file
-  -h, --help   help for this command
+  -h, --help          help for zabbix-tree-cli

-Use " [command] --help" for more information about a command.
+Use "zabbix-tree-cli [command] --help" for more information about a command.
 ```

 ### Completion